Skip nav to main content.

 Interest rates drop due to a variety of reasons.
 Either the economy has changed or there is increased competition in the marketplace.
 If rates are lower now, refinancing your car loan could help you pay off your loan sooner or save you money on interest.

-Another reason to refinance your car loan is if you cannot keep up with your payments or payments are too high for you.
+Another reason to refinance your car loan includes if paying your monthly payment is difficult for you.
 By refinancing, you can extend the duration (or term) of the loan, which will lower your payments.
 If you extend the term of the loan, you will pay more in interest over time.
 However, it’s better to pay some interest rather than missing car payments or hurting your credit history.

 Lastly, you should refinance if your credit has improved.
-When you initially purchased your car, perhaps your credit wasn’t the best it could be.
-With time, you have paid your loans consistently and on time.
-As you have improved your old patterns, your credit has improved.
-If so, you should consider refinancing at a lower interest rate.
+When you initially purchased your car, perhaps your credit wasn’t the best.
+As time passed, you paid your loans consistently and on time.
+As a result, your credit has improved.
+If so, you should consider refinancing to a lower interest rate.

 When Should I Refinance My Car Loan?